This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your caregiver before taking any medicine on the day of your gastric banding.
+- Ask your healthcare provider before taking any medicine on the day of your gastric banding.
 These medicines include insulin, diabetic pills, blood pressure pills, or heart pills.
 Bring a list of your medicines or the pill bottles with you to the hospital.

 - Do not wear contact lenses on the day of surgery.
 You may wear your glasses.

 - An anesthesiologist may talk to you before your gastric banding.
-This caregiver may give you medicine to make you sleepy during surgery.
+This healthcare provider may give you medicine to make you sleepy during surgery.